 These receptor cells respond to a familiar sense and instantly alert the brain.
 For example, mothers and infants form a chemistry relationship because of their sense of smell.
 Infants always know exactly who their mother is just by the familiar scent.

 Remember the trichromatic theory?
 We only have three color, receptors but when multiple are activated, we see infinite colors 🌈 This happens with smell as well.
 Certain molecules excite certain receptors and a mix could create new smells.

 As people age, we lose our sensitivity to taste and smell.
 This is why you may see an older person overusing spices.

-If you recall, whatever you see goes from your eyes to the optic nerve to the thalamus, and then finally to the visual cortex.
+If you recall, whatever you see goes from your eyes, to the optic nerve, to the thalamus, and then finally to the visual cortex.
 The same goes for every other sense, besides smell.

 Image Courtesy of Coffee Association.